 If you damage Library items then you may be asked to pay for a replacement.
 Library staff will assess the level of damage and decide whether the item needs to be replaced.

-If you loose an item please let us know.
+If you lose an item please let us know.
 We give you 2 weeks to have a good look for it and if it is not found in that time we will then ask you to pay for a replacement copy.
 The replacement value is calculated when an item is reported missing.
 Replacement costs may be more than the original price paid by the Library, particularly in the case of rare or valuable items.